manojlds/YDeliver/README.md

 ```
 ##YFlow

 YFlow is the developer workflow component.
-During the course of development, the developers would be running specific task at specific times.
+During the course of development, the developers would be running specific tasks at specific times.
 For example, you may want to run the `dbdeploy` task after updating some migrations.
 You may want to index solr after updating the config etc. Probably, when you run `dbdeploy`, you *also* want to reindex solr.
 Sometimes, these tasks may also cut across components ( YBuild, YInstall).

 If you are not using workflows, you may have to do: